pyControl/docs/docs/user-guide/hardware.md

 ![Breakout 1.2 bracket](../media/hardware/breakout-1-2-bracket.jpg)

-Typically, when pyControl is used to run a behavioural experiment, the pyboard microcontroller is mounted on a breakout board, which interfaces it with *behaviour ports*, BNC connectors, indicator LEDs and user pushbuttons.
+Typically, when pyControl is used to run a behavioural experiment, the pyboard microcontroller is mounted on a breakout board, which interfaces it with [behaviour ports](#behaviour-ports), BNC connectors, indicator LEDs and user pushbuttons.

 The current version 1.2 of the pyControl Breakout board has 6 RJ45 behaviour ports, 4 BNC connectors, indicator LEDs and user pushbuttons.